-IATL Anti-Trafficking Coalition Spring Quarterly Project: Prevention of Youth Recruitment
+IATL Anti-Trafficking Coalition Winter Quarterly Project: Prevention Efforts

-Thank you for supporting the fight against human trafficking!
+Thank you again for your efforts in the fight against human trafficking!